 In order to diagnose diabetes, your vet will need to take a detailed medical history.
 It is important that you accurately describe the symptoms and when they started.
-They will probably want to complete a full blood count and chemical profile.
-They may need to have their urine tested.
+They will probably want to complete a full blood count and chemical profile, plus have your cat’s urine tested.

 A diagnosis of diabetes is usually given when an abnormally high concentration of glucose is found in the blood and urine.
 There may also be high levels of liver enzymes and electrolytes and high concentrations of ketones in the urine.
 These are water-soluble molecules produced by the liver and when these are present, it is usually judged to be a medical emergency.

-To confirm the diagnosis, your vet may order x-rays or ultrasound scans as they can detect kidney stones and inflammation of the pancreas and liver which are recognized complications of diabetes.
+To confirm the diagnosis, your vet may order x-rays or ultrasound scans as they can detect kidney stones and inflammation of the pancreas and liver which are known complications of diabetes.

 Treatment of Diabetes

 It is not normally possible to cure diabetes.
-Sometimes, with the correct diet, it can be possible for it to go into remission.
+Sometimes, with the correct diet and lifestyle, it can be possible for it to go into remission.
 It can stay this way for months or even years.
-However, this is unusual and most cats with diabetes will need lifelong treatment to keep the condition under control and to prevent it from deteriorating and causing life-threatening complications.
+However, this is rather unusual and most cats with diabetes will need lifelong treatment to keep the condition under control and to prevent it from deteriorating and causing life-threatening complications.

-- Dosage.
-Your role in administering the insulin is crucial.
+- Dosage: Your role in administering insulin is crucial.
 You have to give your cat exactly the right dose at exactly the right time.
-If you fail to do this, your cat’s blood glucose will not be under control and there is the chance that they will develop life threatening complications.
+If you fail to do this, your cat’s blood glucose will not be under control and there is the chance that they will develop life-threatening complications.
 Ketoacidosis is one of these complications and has led to the death of many cats with diabetes.